 The prices are really high (somewhat extortionate for some drinks ie. the butterfly pea latte which is £15!) so it’s a place for a treat than a regular coffee spot.
 You’re looking at £6 for a matcha latte, £4.50-4.80 for a regular latte or cappuccino and snack bites start from £5.
 I’m not a massive fan of their food, drinks are okay but the winning dessert has to be their giant strawberry macaron which actually tastes as good as it looks.

 Palm Vaults, Hackney

 Best known for… the vegan cakes, hanging plants & rainbow lattes

-I first came across this cafe through a friend – she posted an instagram story of her pink latte and I instantly fell in love… after that I was on the hunt for pink lattes.
+I first came across Palm Vaults by chance through a friend – she posted an instagram story of her pink latte and I instantly fell in love… after that I was on the hunt for pink lattes.
 I love matcha lattes and before rainbow lattes were popular, the hulk-looking latte was the only coffee alternative you could get.
 At the cafe, I tried either the velvet rose or pink velvet tonic latte (the difference is rosewater in the velvet rose one) which tasted okay but not what I expected.
 However, their pink latte was so so much better than the one at Élan cafe and for a cheaper price too!